 epilepsy, seizures or fits

-restlessness or difficulty sitting still
+involuntary movements or unusual restlessness or difficulty sitting still

-disease of the pituitary gland
+cancer of the pituitary gland

-Neuroleptic Malignant Syndrome (a serious reaction to some medicines, consisting of a sudden increase in body temperature,
+Neuroleptic Malignant Syndrome (a serious reaction to some medicines that causes sudden

-tardive dyskinesia (a reaction to some medicines, seen as uncontrollable twitching or
+Tardive dyskinesia (a reaction to some medicines with uncontrollable twitching or

 Tell your doctor if you or someone else in your family has a history of blood clots.

 low white blood cell count